 The bones in the wrist, hips, and spine are often affected.

-In some cases, affected individuals may experience episodes of fever, chills, and night sweats as a result of bile duct infection (bacterial cholangitis).
+In some cases, affected individuals may experience episodes of fever, chills, and night sweats due to bile duct infection (bacterial cholangitis).

 Primary sclerosing cholangitis can progress and cause scarring and damage to the liver (cirrhosis) and increased blood pressure in the veins that carry blood from the gastrointestinal tract to the heart through the liver (portal hypertension).

-Portal hypertension can lead to serious complications, such as:
+Portal hypertension can lead to severe complications, such as:

 - Accumulation of fluid in the stomach ( ascites ).

-- Bleeding from the blood vessels within the esophagus, stomach, and rectum.
+- She was bleeding from the blood vessels within the esophagus, stomach, and rectum.

-- Hepatic encephalopathy, a brain disorder that ranges from a subtle condition with no external signs or symptoms to a serious condition that can cause serious complications, such as confusion and coma.
+- Hepatic encephalopathy is a brain disorder that ranges from a satisfactory condition with no external signs or symptoms to a severe disease that can cause serious complications, such as confusion and coma.